If you have a driver’s license from outside of the Netherlands, certain nationalities must exchange it for a Dutch

-- Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Dutch Caribbean, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Isle of Man, Monaco, Netherlands Antilles, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the UK.
+- Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Dutch Caribbean, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Isle of Man, Monaco, Netherlands Antilles, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the UK.

 - Specific licenses from Taiwan, Israel, Japan, Singapore, Andorra, South Korea, Quebec.

 Exceptions to Dutch driving license rules

 If you are a highly-skilled migrant with the 30% ruling, then you and your family can exchange your driving license for a Dutch equivalent.
 This applies regardless of which country you are from.

 In 2016, the Dutch vehicle licensing service announced plans to introduce an app for mobile driving licenses in the new few years.
 This is yet to come to fruition, however.

 How to exchange a foreign license in the Netherlands

 To exchange a license, go to the local city hall (stadhuis) for proof of your residency (uittreksel bevolkingsregister).
 You must pay for this, but it serves as a proof of identity and address.